 3) People connect to that which sounds real, even if it sometimes appears dark, troubled or chaotic.
 Tourist information is only postcard-perfect.

 5) When people are told what kind of experience to look for in a foreign place, they want to know why.
 For example, when you learn that Zagreb coffee culture is one of the city’s highlights, having a cup is not enough.
 You’ll want to know why everyone in Zagreb seems to be lingering at café terraces, even during work times.
-Local writing has the best insights.
+Croatian authors have the best insights.

 My Croatia essential reading list is a bit different.
 It includes both fiction and non-fiction available in the English translation.
 I chose the titles published in the last 25 years (with a couple of exceptions) that paint a rich and engaging picture of Zagreb and Croatia.

 Some books focus more on the early 1990s years and the topics of war and post-socialist transitions.
 Others are very recent, portraying the Croatia that you will meet if you go there now.
-I find both perspectives valuable, especially to observe how much and how fast the country is changing.
+I find both perspectives valuable, especially in order to see how much and how fast the country is changing.

 Scroll down to the end of the list for a special bonus.
 I am giving away a short story of mine in English.
 I thought it was time you saw that side of me too!